Walk Moel Hebog from Beddgelert

-This 7 mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Beddgelert & will take about 5¾ hrs to complete.
+This 7 mile, Grade 6 (Moderate), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Beddgelert in Snowdonia & will take you about 5¾ hrs to complete.

 Vital Statistics: